Weiße Schrift

-Research interest in innovative timber building systems suitable for multi-storey structures has largely increased in the last years, due to the increasing popularity of high-rise timber buildings.
-In this context, RP3 focuses on the development of a novel, digital wood building system, which allows a high degree of freedom in the structural grid, overcoming the design limitations of standard building systems, characterized by rigid grids as ordering systems.
+Research interest in innovative timber building systems suitable for multi-storey structures has increased significantly in recent years due to the increasing popularity of high-rise timber buildings.
+In this context, Research Project RP 3-1 focuses on the development of a novel, digital wood building system that allows a high degree of freedom in the structural grid, overcoming the design limitations of standard building systems that are characterised by rigid grids as an ordering system.

-In particular, a new column-to-slab system, consisting of cross-laminated timber (CLT) and glued laminated timber (GLT) elements, was developed, based on high optimization of the individual components.
-The connection is composed by two tailor-made beech LVL inserts glued into cavities at each side of the CLT (spruce) plate.
-A real-sized specimen was manufactured and its mechanical performance (load capacity and failure mode) was experimentally tested at the Materials Testing Institute (MPA) of University of Stuttgart.
+In particular, a new column-to-slab system consisting of cross-laminated timber (CLT) and glued laminated timber (GLT) elements has been developed, based on highly optimised individual components.
+The connection consists of two tailor-made beech LVL inserts glued into cavities on either side of the CLT (spruce) plate.
+A real-sized specimen was manufactured and its mechanical performance (load capacity and failure mode) was tested experimentally at the Materials Testing Institute (MPA) of the University of Stuttgart.

-Innovative timber (hardwood/softwood) composite systems have many advantages with respect to traditional reinforced concrete or steel–concrete composite systems, including: (i) lighter structures; (ii) sustainability; (iii) and good predisposition to prefabrication, with reduced construction time and costs.
-However, the different mechanical and hygroscopic properties of the two wood types greatly influence both the short- and long-term performance of the composite.
+Innovative timber (hardwood/softwood) composite systems have many advantages over traditional reinforced concrete or steel-concrete composite systems, including lighter structures, sustainability and good predisposition to be prefabricated, reducing construction time and costs.
+However, the different mechanical and hygroscopic properties of the two wood types have a significant impact on both the short and long term performance of the composite.

-So far, limited experimental data are available on the long-term performance of such systems under variable environmental conditions (relative humidity (RH [%]) and temperature (T [°C])).
+To date, there is limited experimental data are available on the long-term performance of such systems under varying environmental conditions (relative humidity and temperature).
 This aspect is really important and should be properly taken into account in design.

-With these premises, the new research project (RP23-1) is aimed at providing more insight into the complex hygro-thermo-mechanical behavior of timber composite (hardwood/softwood) systems through experimental study and development of a novel and reliable material modelling approach.
-The developed numerical model, supported by experiments, will support the design through derivation of durability functions/factors which account for the influence of relative humidity (RH [%]) and temperature (T [°C]) on the long-term performance of the timber composite systems.
-The project goals foresee a close cooperation with RP 3-2.
+With these premises, the new research project aims to get a better understanding of the complex hygro-thermo-mechanical behaviour of timber composite (hardwood/softwood) systems through experimental investigation and the development of a novel and reliable material modelling approach.
+The developed numerical model, supported by experiments, will support the design by deriving durability functions/factors that account for the influence of relative humidity and temperature on the long-term performance of the timber composite systems.
+The project goals foresee a close collaboration with Research Project RP 3-2.

 PRINCIPAL INVESTIGATORS